mosip/documentation/docs/inji-wallet/technical-overview/integration-guide/pixelpass.md

 const cborEncodedString = byteBuffer.toString('hex');
 ```
-The `getMappedData` takes 3 arguments a JSON and a map with which we will be creating a new map with keys and values mapped based on the mapper.
-The third parameter is an optional value to enable or disable CBOR encoding on the mapped data.
 The example of a converted map would look like, `{ "1": "207", "2": "Jhon", "3": "Honay"}`

 **decodeMappedData( data, mapper )**

+The `decodeMappedData` takes 2 arguments a string which is CBOR Encoded or a mapped JSON and a map with which we will be creating a JSON by mapping the keys and values.
+If the data provided is CBOR encoded string the API will do a CBOR decode first ad then proceed with re-mapping the data.

 - `data` - A CBOREncoded string or a mapped JSON.
 - `mapper` - A Map which is used to map with the JSON.